 The announcement was made on the Jersey City Schools website late Sunday night.

-As the teachers return to work, all programs will run as usual.
+Teachers will return to work Monday, and all programs will run as usual.

 It was the first time in more than 20 years that Jersey City teachers went on strike.